Healing Tao USA Home

 Also, I really miss the food in China…you picked great restaurants!
 The food back here is so tasteless and lifeless!
 I might have to move to China just because the food there was so great, so rich in life and flavour!
 The food, the people, the group, and the experiences in the China trip has made me feel and be younger, more loving and compassionate..
 So many incredible positive things have resulted, the list is endless.
 Thank you so much!

 I asked the question: How did the China Trip change your life?
-Names withheld for privacy.
-I will note that two Dream Trip members moved to China as a result of the trip!
+Note that two Dream Trip members moved to China as a result of the trip!
 Another one married one of my best guides.
-(There is yet another very pretty one looking for a husband…).
+(There is yet another very pretty one looking for a husband?).
 As you can tell from these letters, this trip is not for simple tourists.
-It’s for people open to intense transformation – my definition of inner alchemy.
+It’s for people open to intense transformation ? my definition of inner alchemy.

 A. How did China change me?
-That is too difficult a question, I will stick with, What did China change in me?
-My practices, I seem to have acquired a much stronger Chi field.
+That is too difficult a question, My practices, I seem to have acquired a much stronger Chi field.
 Meditations have a lot more depth and in some meditations what were just words or thoughts are now strong physical/energetic/spiritual feelings, experiences.
 I have a much deeper understanding/connection with my bodies.

 Same with Qigong my arms are moving through a much denser chi field.
 I find myself experiencing a much deeper experience of Tai Chi.
 I find it easier and easier to connect with the energies of the cave and various monasteries.
 I have had some great experiences connecting with Lao Tzu’s ascension site then taking it into the cave.